Esri/arcgis-runtime-samples-ios/arcgis-ios-sdk-samples/Scenes/Create terrain surface from a local tile package/README.md

-# Create terrain from a local tile package
+# Create terrain surface from a local tile package

 Set the terrain surface with elevation described by a local tile package.